Coronavirus updates in Central Texas: Monday stat tracker

 - Central Texas counties:

-- Williamson County: There are 433 new cases of coronavirus in Williamson County.
-Nine percent of hospital beds are available, and 5% of ICU beds are available.
-Since the beginning of the pandemic, at least 106,452 cases have been reported and at least 814 people have died.
+- Williamson County: There are 237 new cases of coronavirus in Williamson County.
+Eight percent of hospital beds are available, and 7% of ICU beds are available.
+Since the beginning of the pandemic, at least 108,078 cases have been reported and at least 826 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.